King of Mask Singer

 The King of Mask Singer is a South Korean singing competition program presented by Kim Sung-joo, with introductions by voice actor Lee Won-joon.
 It airs on MBC on Sunday, starting from April 5, 2015, as a part of MBC's Sunday Night programming block.
-It was a holiday special program, but it was so popular that it became a regular program.
+It was originally broadcast as a holiday special program, but it was so popular that it became a regular program.